 Start by providing everyone in the organisation with a high-level summary of the results, whether negative or positive.
 This should be from a senior leader and be followed by more detailed action planning around next steps, such as holding in-depth focus groups or running more detailed surveys.
 It is vital to engage the whole organisation, especially line managers, in this process to drive any changes you make.

-Running a comprehensive employee engagement program that collects and acts on feedback from your people can appear daunting.
+Running a comprehensive employee engagement programme that collects and acts on feedback from your people can appear daunting.
 However, it is crucial to business success.
 In our next blog, we’ll explain how to turn your insights into effective improvements across the business.